2026 Report

 Assuming rebuilds take years and cost millions

-A full AI-native rebuild of a major enterprise product takes 3–5 months and costs a fraction of what the legacy product cost to maintain annually.
+An AI-native rebuild of the core product experience takes months, not years — and costs a fraction of legacy maintenance.
+The timeline depends on complexity, but the order of magnitude has changed.
 Distribution is your moat — the product is the part you replace.
 Most PE teams don’t even evaluate this option.

 Every one of these is fixable.
 The rest of this report shows you how — with the numbers, the operating model, and the first-hundred-days playbook we run with our own portfolio companies.